Skip to main content

 Biometrics

-If you are resident in India or Nepal, you are required to provide biometrics at your VFS appointment.
-For information on what is captured, and who is exempt from providing their biometrics, please visit the Irish Immigration biometrics information.
+If you are resident in India you are required to provide biometrics at your VFS appointment.
+Some applicants are exempt from this requirement.
+For information on what information is captured, and who is exempt from providing their biometrics, please read the biometric information note and the Irish Immigration webpage on biometrics.

 VFS 'Check and Verify' and 'In-depth Verification' services